Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-There are no reasons for Takayasu's illness.
-Possible causes include the role of infection (in particular, tuberculosis), viruses, drug and serum intolerance.
+The cause of Takayasu's disease is unknown.
+Possible causes include infection (particularly tuberculosis), viruses, drug and serum intolerance.
 There is evidence of a genetic predisposition to non-specific aortoarteritis, as illustrated by the development of the disease in identical twins and the association with HLA Bw52, Dwl2, DR2 and DQw (in the Japanese population).

 Pathogenesis of Takayasu's disease

-In the pathogenesis of nonspecific aortoarteritis, autoimmune mechanisms are more important.
-In the pathological process involved the vasa vasorum , media and adventitia of the aorta and large blood vessels in their mouth or proximal.
-At a microscopic examination, mucoid swelling, fibrinoid necrosis, infiltrative-proliferative cellular reaction and sclerosis of the walls of the affected parts of the vascular system are revealed with a characteristic picture of segmental destructive, destructive-proliferative and fibroplastic panaortitis and panarrititis.
-The destruction of the elastic framework can lead to the formation of aneurysms, and thrombovasculitis and deformation of the lumen of the vessels - to arterial occlusion, which is clinically manifested by ischemic disorders and asymmetry or lack of pulse.
+In the pathogenesis of non-specific aortoarteritis, more importance is given to autoimmune mechanisms.
+Vasa are involved in the pathological processvasorum, media and adventitia of the aorta and large blood vessels in the area of their mouth or proximal sections.
+Microscopic examination reveals mucoid swelling, fibrinoid necrosis, infiltrative-proliferative cellular reaction and sclerosis of the walls of the affected sections of the vascular system with a characteristic picture of segmental destructive, destructive-proliferative and fibroplastic panaortitis and panarteritis.
+Destruction of the elastic framework can lead to the formation of aneurysms, and thrombovasculitis and deformation of the vascular lumen - to arterial occlusion, which is clinically manifested by ischemic disorders and asymmetry syndrome or absence of pulse.